Minimally-processed plant protein is the future whether we like it or not.

 Favas are not difficult to grow.
 Also known as broad beans, they need a strong central stake and have to be supported with twine.
 They are the very best zero-processed plant protein.

-Enjoyed from breakfast, oddly, in Eggs Hilton they are our perfect solution to the 11 o'clock blues; hunger-pangs that have us reaching for a cola or candy bar.
-In nutritional terms they give us satiety.
+Enjoyed from breakfast oddly in Eggs Hilton they are our perfect solution to the 11 o'clock blues; hunger-pangs that have us reaching for a cola or candy bar.
+In nutritional terms they give people satiety.